-Drafted into the Army in 1950, Ford missed the 1951 and 1952 seasons while stationed with the U.S. Signal Corps at Fort Monmouth during the Korean War when he was 21.
+Drafted into the Army and assigned to the Signal Corps on November 29, 1950, Ford missed the 1951 and 1952 seasons while stationed with the U.S. Signal Corps at Fort Monmouth during the Korean War when he was 21.

 He played with the Fort Monmouth Signaleers in and around New Jersey.
 The competition was good as dozens of major leaguers were in the service (St. Louis Cardinals ace Harvey Haddix pitched for Fort Dix, e.g.).